1n1/op/MANUAL.md

 ##  Users and groups functions

-Functions related to system users and groups
+Functions related to system users and groups.

 ###  function group